174th Attack Wing: Vietnam era

 The squadron trained at Ramey AFB, Puerto Rico, in early 1967 in an all service amphibious and airborne exercise.
 A detachment of unit pilots and support personnel participated (22 officers and 69 airmen).
 Twelve F-86H aircraft participated with three C-130 Hercules for equipment and personnel support.
 All types of tactical air missions were flown.
-Total sorties were 213 with total hours flown, 308.
-Special firepower demonstration was accomplished with 20 sorties delivering 40 (750 lbs) and 2000 rounds of 20 mm fired.
+Total sorties were 213, with total hours flown, 308.
+A special firepower demonstration was accomplished with 20 sorties delivering 40 (750 lbs) and 2000 rounds of 20 mm fired.
 Later in 1967, Operation Sentry Post I was held in August.
 This was a joint Air National Guard – TAC Exercise.
-Twelve F-86Hs were flown and squadron pilots worked with radar flying air-to-air and air-to-ground gunnery with and without FAC type missions.
+Twelve F-86Hs were flown, and squadron pilots worked with radar flying air-to-air and air-to-ground gunnery with and without FAC-type missions.
 A total of 204 sorties and 245 hours were flown in this operation.

 In 1968, the 174th TFG was federalized and placed on active duty.
 The Group was alerted for active duty on 11 April 1968, partially mobilized on 13 May and deployed to Cannon Air Force Base, Clovis, New Mexico.
 The mission of the 174th was to train Forward Air Controllers (FAC) for service in South Vietnam.
-The FAC flew a light observation aircraft at low altitudes, visually observing enemy installations and movements and providing on-the-spot directions for fighters and bombers.
+The FAC flew a light observation aircraft at low altitudes, visually observing enemy installations and movements, and providing on-the-spot directions for fighters and bombers.
 The FAC dictated the type of ordnance to be delivered, observes the strike, and evaluates its effectiveness.
 The mission of the 174th was to give FACs in training actual experience in fighter aircraft so that they would be fully apprised of the requirements of the men they would be directing in combat in South Vietnam.

-On arrival at Cannon AFB along with the Maryland ANG 175th Tactical Fighter Squadron, they comprised the 140th Tactical Fighter Wing.
+On arrival at Cannon AFB along with the Maryland Air National Guard 175th Tactical Fighter Squadron, they comprised the 140th Tactical Fighter Wing.
 Originally based in Denver, Colorado, headquarters of the 140th moved to Cannon AFB with the deployment of the 140th Tactical Fighter Group to active duty in Vietnam.
 Not all members of the 174th Tactical Fighter Group were mobilized, however.
 Subsequent to the alert notice, a change directed mobilization of only the Group Headquarters, the 138th Tactical Fighter Squadron, and the 174th Camron.
 The remaining members of the 174th remained in Syracuse on a drill status during the eight months of mobilized service.
 The unit was released from active duty as of 20 December 1968, and all members reverted to Air National Guard drill status.